Staticpast/FirstSpawn/README.md

 1. Clone the repository
 2. Run `mvn clean package`
 3. Find the built jar in the `target` folder

+## Support
+If you find this plugin helpful, consider [buying me a coffee](https://www.paypal.com/paypalme/mckenzio) ☕

 ## License